Wannier Functions Dually Localized in Space and Energy: Theory

-where $\mel{f}{x}{g}=\int_{\mathcal{D}} d\br\, f^*(\br)x(\br)g(\br)$ for any operator $x$ and functions $f,g$.
-The domain of integration $\mathcal{D}$ depends on the periodicity of $f$ and $g$.
-In the case of the Wannier functions, $\mathcal{D}$ is the Born--von Karman unit cell \cite{ashcroft_solid_2003}.
-We write $\evo{\Delta x^2} = \evo{x^2} - \lvert\evo{{x}}\rvert^2$ for the variance of $x$.
-Note that the MLWF localization cost function of Eq. (\ref{eqn:spatialCost}) is the bulk-system extension of the Foster-Boys localization for finite systems \cite{foster_canonical_1960}.
-The Wannier functions are translationally symmetric on the primitive unit cell, so without loss of generality we only include the Wannier functions indexed by the home unit cell, $\bR = \mathbf{0}$.
-Summing over all unit cells $\bR$ in the Born--von Karman unit cell would only change the cost function by a multiplicative constant.
-The MLWF formulation was originally applied to a composite set of energy bands, which is a set of Bloch orbitals separated by an energy gap from all other states at every point in the Brillouin zone.
-The gradient of $\Omega$ was shown analytically for a composite set by Marzari and Vanderbilt \cite{marzari_maximally_1997}, and descent methods are applied to obtain the $U^{\bk}$ which minimize $\Omega $.
-Applied to the occupied orbitals of gapped systems with vanishing Chern numbers, MLWFs have been proven to be real and exponentially localized in three and fewer dimensions \cite{kohn_analytic_1959, cloizeaux_energy_1964, brouder_exponential_2007, panati_bloch_2013}.
+integrated over the supercell.
+Eq.~(\ref{eqn:spatialCost}) is the natural extension to periodic boundary conditions of Foster--Boys localization for finite systems \cite{foster1960}.
+Without loss of generality, only the home unit cell $\bR = \bZ$ is included in the cost function because Wannier functions at $\bR$ are related by translation to those at $\bZ$, $w_{\bR i}(\br) = w_{\bZ i}(\br - \bR)$.
+Summing over $\bR$ would thus change $\Omega$ only by a multiplicative constant.
+The MLWF formulation was originally applied to a \emph{composite} set of Bloch bands, separated by an energy gap from all other states at every point in the Brillouin zone.
+The gradient of $\Omega$ was derived analytically for a composite set by \citet{marzari1997}, and descent methods are applied to obtain the $U^{\bk}$ which minimize $\Omega$.